JeanCaro/Babelin/README.md

 # Babelin Speach
-It is a simple html file for voice recognition and real-time translation of files videos or audio, Use the services offered by web browsers(Chrome current).
+It is a simple html file for voice recognition and **real-time translation **of files videos or audio, Use the services offered by web browsers(Chrome/Edge current).
 It is possible to see the subtitles in real time (delay minus 1 second), in any video and in any language that the browser supports.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/Q-7P6Xgqwb0/0.jpg)](http://www.youtube.com/watch?v=Q-7P6Xgqwb0)